Excel-VBA-Diary/GetLocalPath/README(en).md

 C:\Users\<USER-NAME>\OneDrive - <TENANT-NAME>\<FOLDER-PATH>
 ```

-The local paths in "Sync" and "Add Shortcut to OneDrive" are slightly different.
-Also, the \<tenant-name> in the local path is different from the ″<tenant-name> in the URL path.
-Furthermore, \<folder-path> included in the locale path is different from not necessarily the same as the \<FOLDER-PATH> contained in the URL path.
+In both cases, the <TENANT-NAME> contained in the LOCAL-PATH is usually different from the <TENANT-NAME> contained in the URL-PATH.
+Furthermore, the <folder-path> contained in the locale-path does not necessarily match the <FOLDER-PATH> contained in the URL-path.
+The <FOLDER-PATH> in the URL path is an absolute path from the root of the document library while the <FOLDER-PATH> in the locale path is a relative path from the target folder of "Sync" or "Add Shortcut to OneDrive".
+The URL paths listed here are also local paths.
 Both URL paths and local paths listed here are only examples, and it is virtually impossible to convert a URL path to a local path by string conversion alone.

 ## Proposed Solution

 ### OneDrive mounting information